 Make the Switch From Credit to Cash or Debit

-The pleasant feelings you experience when you purchase the item are disconnected from the unpleasant or painful feelings of making the payment when you get the credit card statement.
-That disconnect can lead you to overspend on credit, since you don't have to face any financial consequences until later.
+One negative aspect of using credit cards instead of cash is that it sometimes can feel like you aren't spending real money.
+Sometimes, the pleasant feelings we experience when making a purchase are disconnected from the unpleasant or painful feelings of making the payment upon receiving the credit card statement.
+That disconnect can lead to overspending on credit if we don't have to face any financial consequences until later.

 Reexamine Your Money Mindset